ashenone0917/RPCDemo/README.md

    The RPCRunAdminProcess project (compiled in x86) is to create an administrator process through the RPC pop-up UAC window.

+   MyRPCBreakPoint.txt is a windbg script file used to filter "interference items"

    Details on:https://bbs.kanxue.com/thread-276829.htm